hsiafan/httpdump/README.md

 Analysis and display http request/response.
-Python 2.7.* required
+Python 2.7+ / Python 3.3+ required

 This can be used in two ways: